The views expressed by the host on this program documented to be almost always right 99.6% of the time it is Friday.

 It had a specific purpose to it, and that is to undermine the Second Amendment, to undermine the Constitution of the United States.

-Here's John King now, with this random act of journalism, pointing out these contradictions.
+Here's John King now with this random act of journalism pointing out these contradictions.

-It got her yelled at and screamed at and off the grid for a day and a half.
+This is the kind of thing Cheryl Atkins was doing on this story that got her yelled at and screamed at and off the grid for a day and a half.

 Don't go away.

-Jay Christian Adams'new book is entitled Injustice, Exposing the Racial Agenda of the Obama Justice Department.
+Jay Christian Adams' new book is entitled Injustice: Exposing the Racial Agenda of the Obama Justice Department.

 And I had a fascinating 35-minute chat with him yesterday.

-The Limbaugh Letter.
+The Limbaugh letter.

-It really was it was uh fascinating interview.
+It really was a fascinating interview.

 Must have said that to 75% of my questions.